-- The book-running senior manager will be responsible for ensuring that the overall allocation of bonds meets the County's goals of obtaining the best price for the issue and a balanced distribution of the bonds. - The Department of Finance must approve the final bond allocation process with input from the book-running senior manager.
+- 1. The book-running senior manager will be responsible for ensuring that the overall allocation of bonds meets the County's goals of obtaining the best price for the issue and a balanced distribution of the bonds. - 2.
+The Department of Finance must approve the final bond allocation process with input from the book-running senior manager and the County's Municipal Advisor.